NASA-PDS/registry/docs/source/admin/create_reg.rst

 Overview
 ********

-You must create following registry indices in Elasticsearch, before running any Harvest server or client components, such as Crawler Server, Harvest Server, Standalone Harvest CLI or Harvest Client CLI.
+You must create following registry indices in OpenSearch, before running any Harvest server or client components, such as Crawler Server, Harvest Server, Standalone Harvest CLI or Harvest Client CLI.

  * **registry** - this index stores metadata extracted from PDS4 labels, one ES document per PDS label.